Boy Hits Car

-Boy Hits Car is an American rock band from Los Angeles, formed in 1993.
+Boy Hits Car is an American alternative rock/metal band from Los Angeles, formed in 1993.

-Biography
+History

 The band was formed in 1993.
 After releasing their first album, My Animal, independently in 1998, they went on the Sno-Core Tour and recorded their next album, Boy Hits Car, on Wind-up Records.
 Their song "LoveFuryPassionEnergy" was used as a theme song for WWE Hall of Famer Lita and was distributed on the WWF Forceable Entry album in 2002.
 A third album was self released in 2005 called The Passage.
 In 2006 the band re-released the album in July after signing with Rock Ridge Music as their distributor.
 It was announced on their homepage that they will have a new album with a planned release on March 15, 2011.
-Boy Hits Car released their 5th studio album All That Led Us Here in May 2014 and are following it up with a European tour.
+Boy Hits Car released their 5th studio album All That Led Us Here in May 2014 and followed it up with a European tour.

-Peterson stated in a Reddit AMA conducted to mark the self-titled album's 20th anniversary that 12 to 13 tracks had been written for a pending sixth album, with a name for said album still being decided upon.
+Peterson stated in a Reddit AMA conducted to mark the self-titled album's 20th anniversary that 12 to 13 tracks had been written for a pending sixth album, with a name for said album still being decided upon at that time.
+The lead single, Injustice Fatigue, was released in November 2022.
+The sixth album is yet to be released; social media posts by the band gave 2023 and 2024 as planned release years, but neither came to fruition.
+Two more singles, "Love Wanted (Inquire Within)" and "Mind Elevation," were released in February and May 2025, respectively.

+A May 2025 live performance band was cancelled after a vehicle collided with the Whisky A Go Go venue; the band have acknowledged the irony of this event with relation to the band's name.